 These payments are considered taxable income and are as follows:

 Note: You will not receive any CoBen Cash if you decline dental coverage only.

-If you're a permanent-intermittent employee and want to receive cash in lieu of your health and dental coverage or health coverage only, you must enroll each plan year you want to participate.
+If you are a PI employee and want to receive cash in lieu of your health and dental coverage or health coverage only, you must enroll each plan year you want to participate.
 You must complete the enrollment form (STD.
-702) during open enrollment, or as "newly eligible" after open enrollment but prior to January 1.
+702) during Open Enrollment, or as "newly eligible" after Open Enrollment but prior to January 1.